SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/user.md

 > This will reboot device(s) and will take them out of service momentarily whilst they reboot.
 > Please proceed with caution when using this option.

 When option **6.
-Device restart** is initiated, the option will dynamically change to option **5.
+Device restart** is initiated, the option will dynamically change to **5.
 Verify restart (1)**, indicating how many devices are scheduled for a reboot.

 <img src="https://github.com/SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/blob/main/assets/device-restart2.png" width="350" height="290">